2021.02

 3. Pivot roles can be determined by doing a second LDAP lookup after getting the user object from LDAP.
 This is more flexible and suitable when the LDAP directory is structured with the groups being a separate object from the user.

-These two approaches are discussed in turn.
-The examples assume a LDAP server running on ldap://ldap_host:389 with a bind DN of cn=admin,dc=imply,dc=io (credentials JonSn0w).
-We will use the username scoops to test that everything is working.
+In the examples below, we assume that an LDAP server runs on ldap://ldap_host:389 with a bind DN of cn=admin,dc=imply,dc=io (credentials JonSn0w).
+The examples rely on a user named scoops to test that everything is working.

 Let Pivot manage the user roles